 The EIT Awards reward successful innovations, entrepreneurial start-ups, and graduates from EIT-labelled education programmes within KICs.
 It showcases EIT success stories and enhances awareness of the EIT.
-Starting from 2023, the Women Leadership Award will be awarded jointly with the EIC.
+As part of the joint actions with the EIC, the Women Leadership Award will be jointly awarded in 2024.

 A dedicated communications campaign across the EIT's communications channels will support the EIT Awards and the joint Women Leadership Award with the EIC.
-The campaign will showcase ground-breaking innovations emerging from EIT Community activities and the talented graduates, entrepreneurs, and innovators behind them.
+The EIT Awards campaign will showcase the nominees and their ground-breaking innovations.
 This will not only help promote the EIT Community activities that have supported them but also inspire the next generation of entrepreneurs and innovators across Europe.
+To highlight the new joint Women Leadership Award with the EIC, a joint communication campaign will be executed.
+A distinct visual identity that showcases the EIT & EIC collaboration will be developed.